 Along with learning more about alcohol use disorder, including the warning signs of an alcohol problem, you can start preparing for how you will broach the conversation with the person.
 You can also research information regarding treatment and recovery centers for alcohol addiction or contact an alcohol abuse hotline.

-Most individuals who have an alcohol use disorder, regardless of severity, can benefit from treatment or online counseling services, such as teletherapy.
+Most individuals who have an alcohol use disorder, regardless of severity, can benefit from alcohol rehab treatment or online counseling services, such as teletherapy.
 Unfortunately, only a small amount of people receive help, which is why proactively identifying an alcohol problem can be so critical; call The Recovery Village support team today to learn more about comprehensive treatment for yourself or a loved one.